- Interest rates have risen high enough that bonds can deliver reliable income with less risk than stocks.

 1. Know your limitations

 Ask yourself—or your advisor—whether you have enough assets to spread across a range of bonds while also maintaining adequate diversification within your portfolio.
+You don't want all of your money in any one type of investment and even bond enthusiasts recommend leaving at least 40% of your portfolio in stocks.
 Bonds are often sold in minimum amounts of $1,000 or $5,000, so you may need a substantial investment to achieve diversification.
-It may make sense to have at least $350,000 toward the bond portion of your investment mix if you're going to invest in individual bonds containing credit risk such as corporate or municipal bonds.*
+It may make sense to have at least $350,000 toward the bond portion of your investment mix if you're going to invest in individual bonds containing credit risk such as corporate or municipal bonds.* For smaller amounts, consider a Treasury or CD Ladder, where credit risk is considerably reduced.

 Make sure that you also have enough money to pay for your needs and for emergencies.
-Also consider whether you have the time, willingness, and investment acumen to research and manage a ladder or if you would be better off with a bond mutual fund or separately managed account.
+Also consider whether you have the time, willingness, and investment acumen to research and manage a ladder yourself or if you would be better off getting help with your ladder or opting instead for a bond mutual fund or separately managed account.

 2. Hold bonds until they reach maturity